byui-cse/cse450-course/source/module-05/reading.md

-### Additional Reading
+### Going Further

 There is a lot of information on neural networks.
 It's an extremely popular area of research right now.
-Here are some good resources for going further:
+Here are some good resources if you want to going further:

 * [Setting the learning rate of your neural network](https://www.jeremyjordan.me/nn-learning-rate/)
 * [Why Momentum Really Works](https://distill.pub/2017/momentum/)